albertopeam/swift/cosmos/CosmosHubGetBalance/README.md

 ## Import generated pb.swift files into the project

 * Add the protobuf directory to the project from xCode
-* Write the BankClient to abstract the usage of the gRPC and protofbuf libraries
+* Write the BankClient to abstract the usage of the gRPC and protofbuf libraries.
+IMPORTANT: The Cosmos SDK doesn't support any transport security mechanism so .plaintext is OK
 * Write the BalanceView to print the balances
-* TODO: use a secure connection(transportSecurity)